kanidm/kanidm/book/src/accounts/intro.md

 There are two "break-glass" system administration accounts.

-`admin` is the default service account which has privileges to configure and administer kanidm as a whole.
+`admin` is the default service account which has privileges to configure and administer Kanidm as a whole.
 This account can manage access controls, schema, integrations and more.
 However the `admin` can not manage persons by default.